 - It’s easy.
-We got off the plane, found the Disney Express and were taken to our hotel.
+We got off the plane, found an Uber and were taken to our hotel.

 If we’re lucky enough to go back one day, I would like to fly into Miami and drive up the coast before finishing the holiday with a stay in a Disney Hotel.

 Which Disney hotel should you choose?

 We’ve stayed in Saratoga Springs, Wilderness Lodge and The Grand Floridian.
 For a bigger family, to avoid having two rooms, Saratoga Springs is a good choice.
 When we stayed in The Grand Floridian Hotel and Spa, it was one of the cheapest options for us as a family of five as we could all fit in one room, despite being one of the more expensive hotels overall.

 It all depends on what you want.
 I love the charm of Wilderness Lodge, and the boats to Magic Kingdom are great.
 I also love that you can watch the electrical water parade from your room.
 Hearing the music from that always makes me smile.

 The hotels on the monorail route are all amazing, and the monorail is a super easy way to get around if you have very small children.

 My dream hotel would actually be the Animal Kingdom Lodge, but for a family of 6, it’s quite costly.

 If you have any tips for staying in a Disney Hotel as a family of 6, I’d be very grateful, as I would LOVE to take the kids back one day.

 I will always remember arriving at Wilderness Lodge and being greeted by staff saying, “Welcome Home”.
 I know it sounds cheesy, but for me, that’s really how Disney feels.
 Just like returning home.